 Sound Quality: same as originals

-1. Late 1974 (photo below the title).
+1. February 1974 (photo below the title).
 The first pressing has an insert with a photo from the Shea Stadium, with the number TMQ 73030 in bottom centre, the label was pale blue with the Smoking Pig logo and the insert was printed with the "rainbow" effect that was typical at the time (left in the photo).
-Copies printed in black on greenish paper (right in the photo) exist as well, they probably appeared in early 1975.
+Copies printed in black on greenish paper (right in the photo) exist as well, they probably appeared in late 1974 - early 1975.

 1976-1977.
 This record was repressed throughout the late seventies, usually with blank colored labels, a purple label was seen, with the same insert, printed black on light greenish or yellowish paper.